KentenRoth/100DaysOfCode/README.md

 Tonight again I was facing many computer issues.
 I did not shut my computer down last night, but I just left it in sleep mode.
 I have started to notice that when I skip the full shutdown process, I experience more issues.
 I worked on getting the API keys I would need for the course, and also getting the keys into a .env file.
 I ran into some issues getting that to work as expected, so I jumped on StackOverflow and got the problem solved.
 I hope to get a lot more time tomorrow night, and hopefully, my computer is up to the task.
 I think buying a new computer is going to be moved to the top of my todo list for the new year.

 ---

+Day 3

+Tonight after my first day back to work in a week I am a little under the weather.
+It was rainy and cold all day and going in and out into that weather really took its toll on me today.
+I will have to jump back into coding tomorrow night.
+I will also take up some time tomorrow on my lunch reading and watching videos to help make up for my loss of night.

+---